Key Messages

 Suspected or confirmed cases of human granulocytic anaplasmosis are reportable to local public health under the Health Protection and Promotion Act.
 Monday to Friday from 8:30 am to 4:30 pm: Call 613-580-2424, extension 24224 and leave a detailed, confidential message including your contact information; or fax 613-580-9640.
 After hours, on weekends, or holidays: Call 3-1-1 and ask to speak to Public Health on call.
 For more details on how to report, please visit Reporting a communicable disease. |

 Antibiotic treatment of Human Granulocytic Anaplasmosis (HGA): For drugs, dosages, and durations, please consult a reference such as the American Academy of Pediatrics Red Book.
 The treatment of choice is doxycycline for patients of any age, and a prompt response to treatment should be expected.
-Previously, use of doxycycline was avoided in children less than eight years of age due to concerns with tooth staining and enamel hypoplasia, but recent data on the safety and efficacy of short courses (≤21 days) of doxycycline in this age group has prompted its more permissive use.9 However, doxycycline has not been adequately studied in pregnancy, and the risks and benefits of its use should be discussed with pregnant patients as other classes of antibiotics (i.e., penicillins, cephalosporins, aminoglycosides, and macrolides) are ineffective against A. phagocytophilum.
-The clinical efficacy of rifampin has not yet been evaluated, but it has been used during pregnancy.10,11 Short-term use of doxycycline is considered acceptable in breastfeeding mothers, though it does penetrate readily into breast milk.
+Complications of anaplasmosis can be minimized with prompt treatment, which should not be delayed to await lab confirmation.
+Previously, use of doxycycline was avoided in children less than eight years of age, but, as per the American Academy of Pediatrics Red Book 2024, US and European data suggest that use of doxycyline, unlike tetracycline, in children < 8 years of age is unlikely to cause visible teeth staining or enamel hypoplasia.9 However, doxycycline has not been adequately studied in pregnancy, and the risks and benefits of its use should be discussed with pregnant patients as other classes of antibiotics (i.e., penicillins, cephalosporins, aminoglycosides, and macrolides) are ineffective against A. phagocytophilum.
+The clinical efficacy of rifampin has not yet been evaluated, but it has been used during pregnancy.10,11 Rifampin is not an effective treatment for Lyme disease.7 Short-term use of doxycycline is considered acceptable in breastfeeding mothers, though it does penetrate readily into breast milk.
 The possibility of adverse events in infants of lactating mothers on doxycycline is considered to be unlikely.12 When a patient has been exposed to ticks in other health units: Public Health Ontario has a risk area map that indicates places where Ixodes scapularis ticks are found.
 For the most current map visit the Public Health Ontario Lyme disease webpage, under “Type of Resource” click on “Surveillance Report” and look for most current year.
 Please visit specific health units' websites for the current recommendations for exposure to ticks in their respective health units.
 A listing of Ontario public health units can be found at the Ministry of Health and Long-Term Care website.
 The Institut national de santé publique Québec (INSPQ) publishes a risk area map for Québec at: https://www.inspq.qc.ca/zoonoses/maladie-de-lyme Visit the Health Canada website for a risk area map for Canada.
 If a patient presents with the tick attached:

 4. Tick identification: a) Revised Tick Surveillance Program: (As of September 20, 2021)